Julianne2025/Data-Analytics-Portfolio/README.md

 📁 **SQL Server 2022 Files:**

-The large weekly consolidated freight invoice and chart of accounts is imported into SQL Server as tables so that this freight data can be used for queries.
+The large weekly consolidated freight invoice and chart of accounts is imported into SQL Server as tables for queries.

 ***Business Problems & Solutions using SQL Server***: